CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ####File Structure
-The general structure of SLANG files is outlined here.
+The general structure of CloudSlang files is outlined here.
 Some of the properties that appear are optional.
-All SLANG keywords, properties and concepts are explained in detail below.
+All CloudSlang keywords, properties and concepts are explained in detail below.
 Lastly, several examples are presented, including one from which many of the code snippets below are taken.

 **Flow file**